samkitsheth95/goldmine_multitrade_masterbatch/DEPLOYMENT.md

 ## Troubleshooting

+### If you see "Jekyll" errors:
+- **Problem**: GitHub Pages is trying to use Jekyll instead of Astro
+- **Solution**: Go to Settings → Pages and change Source from "Deploy from a branch" to "GitHub Actions"
+- The `.nojekyll` file in `public/` also prevents Jekyll from running

 ### If deployment fails:
 1. Check the Actions tab in your GitHub repository
 2. Look at the error logs
 3. Common issues:
    - Node modules issues: Delete `node_modules` and `package-lock.json`, then `npm install`
    - Permissions: Make sure GitHub Actions has write permissions in Settings → Actions → General
+   - Wrong build source: Make sure Pages source is set to "GitHub Actions" not "Deploy from a branch"

 ### If styles don't load:
 - Make sure the `site` and `base` in `astro.config.mjs` match your GitHub username and repo name